Want a FREE copy of the Workplace Wellness Checklist? Yes

 82. Improve workplace ergonomics to avoid pain, injury, and discomfort

 The experts at Europlan shared this amazing infographic on staying safe and avoiding injuries in the workplace that you might want to put up everywhere in your office:

 83. Spotless and sleek office washroom showers, lockers and bike racks

 “I can’t go to work all messy and sweaty!”
 Excuses are rife when you really want to avoid doing something, like going to the gym.
 If you want to get your people working out, give more subtle incentives.
 A shower and some lockers will do the trick.
 Just make sure you keep things clean.
 Alsco can help you in both counts.

 Eliminate the excuses for not working out even before they are said out loud.
 Truth be told, nobody likes coming to work cycling and then sitting all sweaty throughout the work day.

-Everyone’s been told by their moms before to always sit up straight.
-Now, it’s your turn to remind your employees that their moms are right.
+Everyone’s been told by their mums before to always sit up straight.
+Now, it’s your turn to remind your employees that their mums were right.